ThinkUpLLC/ThinkUp/tests/README.md

 First, configure your test environment.
 Copy `tests/config.tests.sample.inc.php` to `tests/config.tests.inc.php` and set the appropriate values.
 You will need a clean, empty database to run your tests.
 By default, name it `thinkup_tests` and set the `$TEST_DATABASE` config variable to that name.

+### Test Assumptions

+In order for the tests to pass, you must:

+* Have a `tests/config.tests.inc.php` file with the correct values set
+* Set the crawler log file in `webapp/config.inc.php` and make that file writable
+* Set the database name to an empty tests database which the tests will destroy each run in `webapp/config.inc.php`
+* Set caching to false in `webapp/config.inc.php`
+* Have a local installation of ThinkUp using your test database
-The tests also assume you have a working connection to the internet.
+* Have a working internet connection

-Then, to run a particular test, like the UserDAO test, in the thinkup source code root folder, use this command:
+To run a particular test case, like the UserDAO test, in the ThinkUp source code root folder, use this command:

     $ php tests/TestOfUserDAO.php

-To run all the tests, use:
+To run all the test cases, use:

     $ php tests/all_tests.php